All Episodes

 Exactly.

-And then they miss taking the pictures.
+And then they missed taking the pictures.

 Well, the reason we got no pictures is because they saw something they don't want us to see.

-And it's time the American people say, enough is enough.
+And it's time the American people say enough is enough.

 Well, in the next half hour, I'm going to tell you what you can do tonight and tomorrow morning that can help put a stop to this nonsense once and for all.